 Strengths of TWAP for Traders

-• Good for Low-Volume Periods: Since TWAP doesn’t rely on volume, it keeps going even when the market is thin.
+It can also work in low-volume periods because TWAP doesn’t rely on volume.
+It keeps going even when the market is thin.

 Think of TWAP as the friend who shows up exactly on time, every time.
 Steady, reliable, no surprises.